-Step 1: Your U.S. citizen fiancé submits a fiancé visa petition to U.S. Citizenship and Immigration Services (USCIS).
-This is done on Form I-129F, which is available for free download -- go to the Form I-129F page of the USCIS website (and don't confuse it with Form I-129, which is used by employers petitioning for workers.)
+Step 1: Your U.S. citizen fiancé submits a fiancé petition to U.S. Citizenship and Immigration Services (USCIS).
+This is done on Form I-129F, which is available for free download from the Form I-129F page of the USCIS website.
+(Don't confuse it with Form I-129, which is used by employers petitioning for workers.)

-Step 3: You fill out forms, see a doctor (one approved by the U.S., you have 90 days in which to get married and either leave the country of apply for a green card (adjustment of status).
+Step 5: After entering the U.S., you have 90 days in which to get married and either leave the country or apply for a green card (adjustment of status).
 This process involves even more paperwork than the fiance visa did.

 Many couples wish that they could take a quick trip to the United States while waiting for the fiancé visa to be granted.
 Unfortunately, once you have submitted any part of your fiancé visa application, you are unlikely to be granted entry as a tourist.
 This is because either the U.S. consulate to which you apply for a visitor visa, or the U.S. border officer who meets you at the airport or other point of entry, will likely believe that your real intention in using the tourist visa is to get married and then apply for your green card in the United States.
 That would be an inappropriate use of the tourist visa and could be considered visa fraud.
 With visa fraud on your immigration record, you would have a difficult time getting approved for any sort of U.S. visa or green card.